 Leon Coronato Heritage Hotel

-With luxurious rooms that feature elegant touches and character that are on point with the building’s royal history, the Leon Coronato Hotel in Perast is a fantastic place to stay.
+With luxurious rooms that feature elegant touches and character that are on point with the building’s royal history, the Leon Coronato Hotel is a fantastic choice.
 Travelers have an option of rooms – including a 2-bedroom suite.
-Check rates!

 Perast Airbnb

 Guests looking for holiday apartments and vacation rentals have several of options, too!
-Before you book with Airbnb, you will want to read our Top Tips for Airbnb Guests.
+Before you book, read our Top Tips for Airbnb Guests.

 Travel Tips for your Trip to Perast

-Now that you know what to do in Perast, Montenegro, we have a few travel tips that will help make your trip more enjoyable.
+Now that you know what to do in Perast, Montenegro, we have some advice that will help make your trip more enjoyable.

 When is the Best Time to Visit Perast?

-Perast, Montenegro is extremely seasonal.
-Summer is the peak travel season in the small village – and it is packed with tourists.
+Summer is the peak travel season in the small village – and it is packed with fellow tourists.

 What You Will Need for Your Perast Trip